Quickstart

 Linux is the fully supported runtime environment.

-macOS and Windows support the CLI, config path, and diagnostic surfaces, but Docker Desktop host networking differs from Linux, so the shipped multi-route runtime should not be treated as fully equivalent there.
+macOS and Windows support the CLI, path, and diagnostic surfaces, but Docker Desktop host networking differs from Linux, so the shipped multi-route runtime should not be treated as fully equivalent there.

 For the exact support posture, see Platform Support.